AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_HotBubble.rst

 of a different temperature/mixture intended to be lighter such that the bubble will rise under the influence of gravity.
 Note that the user can easily reverse the problem with a heavier bubble.
 The default parameters provided above are overwritten using AMReX ParmParse in ``pelelm_prob.cpp`` and the initial/boundary conditions implemented in ``pelelm_prob.H``.
-Because this case do not feature any dirichlet BC on the state variables, the ``bcnormal`` function in ``pelelm_prob.H`` will not be called and can thus be left empty (but its definition is still required).
+Because this case does not feature any dirichlet BC on the state variables, the ``bcnormal`` function in ``pelelm_prob.H`` will not be called and can thus be left empty (but its definition is still required).

-The interesting aspect of this case reside in the inclusion of buoyancy effects in the presence of gravity.
+The interesting aspect of this case is the inclusion of buoyancy effects in the presence of gravity.
 To trigger gravity the following input key is required: ::

     peleLM.gravity = 0.0 -9.81 0.0

-which in this case define an usual Earth-like gravity oriented towards :math:`y`-low.
+which in this case defines an usual Earth-like gravity oriented towards :math:`y`-low.

 .. note::
-    At the moment, the hydrostatic outflow boundqry conditions qre not qvqilqble in PeleLMeX such Outflow should not be employed in the direction trqnsverse to the grqvity vector !
+    At the moment, the hydrostatic outflow boundqry conditions are not available in PeleLMeX, so Outflow should not be employed in the direction transverse to the gravity vector !

 Numerical parameters